I don’t have time to read very often, admits Culture Secretary

 Culture Secretary Lucy Frazer has said she no longer has time to read books and has never used ChatGPT.

-The Tory MP, who is in charge of the Department for Digital, Culture, Media and Sport, revealed in a podcast interview that her busy role means she does not read “very often”.
+The Tory MP, who is in charge of the Department for Digital, Culture, Media and Sport, also appeared to back the idea of a female James Bond during an appearance on a podcast.

 Quizzed on some of her cultural interests on the Jimmy’s Jobs Of The Future podcast, Ms Frazer said: “I have for many years been a member of a book club, which is a fabulous group of women and we have read some great books that I wouldn’t have otherwise read.